catppuccin/powershell/README.md

 # Get the RGB value of the flavor's Green color
 $Flavor.Green.RGB()
 # Returns an array of RGB values
-# Can also be accessed by $Flavor.Green.R, $Flavor.Green.G, and $Flavor.Green.B
+# Can also be accessed by $Flavor.Green.Red, $Flavor.Green.Green, and $Flavor.Green.Blue

 # Get the HSL value of the flavor's Blue color
 $Flavor.Blue.HSL()